shariq1989/receipt-catcher/README.md

  ### Sprint Burndown Chart (6 points)
  1. We have a Sprint Burndown Chart located above the image of a Strawberry on our Miro board: https://miro.com/app/board/o9J_kg1b1Ck=/
- 2. The x-axis represents date of the sprint by day.
+ 2. The x-axis represents dates of the sprint by day.
  3. The y-axis represents story points remaining to be done.
  4. We tried our best to keep a linear curve descending from left to right, however, in the middle of the Sprint, we realized that we did not incorporate CI/CD User Stories to the Sprint as required by the grading rubric.
 This is why you will see a spike in the chart about at around mid-sprint.
  5. The URL to the burndown chart is: https://miro.com/app/board/o9J_kg1b1Ck=/